CookieRebel/Car-Graph/README.md

 | Year | Model       | Variant  | Description                   | Price ($AUD) | Mileage (km) | Seller Type | Location | Source  | Comment | Comment 2 |
 |------|-------------|----------|-------------------------------|--------------|--------------|-------------|----------|---------|---------|-----------|
 | 1995 | Porsche 911 | 993      | Carrera Manual R              | 148998       | 93000        | Private     | NaN      | Carsales| NaN     | NaN       |

+But Marc, where do I get the data from?
+Go to your favourite used car website (carsales.com.au, Gumtree, Facebook market place), search for your desired model, and create a spreadsheet from it.
+Little hack: I usually use ChatGPT "Make me a table with the following columns: Year, Model, Variant <...>.
+Here is the raw data: <mark the whole web page, copy-paste here"

 ## Requirements